Malena-Guallar/Malena-Guallar/README.md

 I used to be a cheffe in a restaurant, conceiving and designing courses as well as conceiving and designing apps is something I am passionate about.
 <br>
 <br>
-I develop with Javascript.
-I like to use tools such as React, Next, Jest.
+I develop with Javascript and Python.
+I like to use tools such as React, Vue.js, Flask, Jest.
 Go check my repositories to know about all the tools I'm learning.
 <br>
 <br>
 I'm looking for a one year apprenticeship starting now - let's get in touch ! <br>